Friendship YMCA Swim Team

 USA Swimming Registration Fees:

 USA Swimming Athlete Registration: USA Swimming meets are optional for our swimmers.
-Those wishing to participate must obtain the USA Swimming Membership directly from USA Swimming (** NEW for the 2022-23 season) The cost of the registration is $80.
-More info to come at a later date.
+Those wishing to participate must obtain the USA Swimming Membership directly from USA Swimming.
+The cost of the registration is $85.
+The membership year runs from September 1–August 31.

 Meet Entry Fees: